 The Sustainability Charter

-We pay the utmost attention to minimize our impact on the soil, subsoil, water, air and biodiversity of the places where we operate and during all phases of the life cycle of our plants.
+One of our main aims is to minimise our impact on the soil, subsoil, water, air and biodiversity of the places where we operate during all phases of the life cycle of our plants.

 For the benefit of this, we keep ourselves constantly updated on best environmental protection practices, actively participating in the initiatives organized by international sectoral networks that deal with these issues, such as Wind Europe.

 • planting trees in the wooded areas near our plants, choosing species of local origin to encourage the regeneration of native forests

 • monitoring wildlife – in particular birdlife - to help protect it

 • partial opening of the fences at our photovoltaic plant sites to allow wildlife to pass through

 • agreements with local crofters to allow grazing around our wind farms

 • monitoring the noise impact of our wind farms